Josh’s 5 month story:

 The dew lifted from the track as the sun rays peeked over the Californian mountains.
 There was a buzz of energy in the air.
 I’m pretty sure I could smell rubber warming up before the big race.
 Such is the life of a race car driver.

-Dad lowered me into a red Ferrari Enzo sporting purple tires and the famous NAS77Y license plate.
+Dad lowered me into a red Ferrari Enzo sporting purple tires.
 This was the legendary plate dad always rumbled on about.
 The plate dad had on his sports car down under.
 I get to sport it now.

 Ah! a rumble and a deep roar of V8 muscle I hear.
 The engine has started.
 It’s purring Iike a perfectly tuned musical instrument.
 My mind focuses, sharp and alert.
 This is it.
 It’s happening!
 I plant my foot down hard with a scream of ecstasy and then..
 “Ma!
 What the?!
 This ain’t a real car!”..